Property investors make money through rental income or by selling property. Any gains are subject to being taxed.

-What Is a 1031 Exchange?
+What Is a 1031 Property Exchange?

-Like-kind is a broad term, but it simply means replacing one type of investment with a similar type of investment.
-For example, if you sell a multi-family property, you can buy any other type of real estate that is considered an investment, such as another multi-family, a retail property, a condo or a plot of land.
+The new property must be a like-kind property, meaning you are replacing one type of investment with a similar type of investment.
+For example, if you sell a multi-family property, you can buy any other type of real estate that is considered an investment, such as another multi-family, a retail property, a condo, or a plot of land.

 A 1031 exchange can be done with property that is used for investment or for business.
 It cannot be done with personal residences.

-As part of the 1031 exchange, you cannot personally hold onto any money you made from the sale of the first property.
+In a 1031 exchange, you cannot personally hold onto any money you made from the sale of the first property.
 According to the IRS, this money must be held by a qualified intermediary until it is used to purchase the replacement property.

 There are two options when it comes to identifying replacement property.

-2.Two Hundred Percent Rule- In this approach, there is not a maximum number of properties that you can identify.
-Instead, the total fair market value of the properties that you identify cannot be more than 200 percent of the fair market value of the properties that you sold at the time of the sale.
+- Two Hundred Percent Rule: In this approach, there is not a maximum number of properties that you can identify.
+Instead, the total fair market value of the properties that you identify cannot be more than 200% of the fair market value of the properties that you sold at the time of the sale.